yakir12/dacke-retreat-2025/GLM/presentation.md

 <!--
-and now we can sample from that bernoulli distribution.
-Each vertical line represents a measure, and you can tell that as X increases so does the probability of getting true.
+and now we can sample from that bernoulli distribution. stochastic
+Each vertical line represents a measure, and you can tell that as X increases so does the probability of getting true. write each distribution and the parameters it takes
+Poisson: lambda (0, infinity)
+Gamma: shape and scale, both >0

 -->

 ---